Wilson Creek v4a5IV***

 Public access

 Very deep schist slot canyon with many beautiful turquoise pools and significant flow.
-Difficult to gauge the water level: in normal or above normal flows this is a serious undertaking, requiring excellent whitewater canyoning skills.
+Difficult to gauge the water level: in slightly higher flows this is a very serious undertaking, requiring excellent whitewater canyoning skills.

 Guidebook updates